HDA brings together a highly accomplished network of researchers, clinicians and health and education services.

 Chief Executive Officer, Women's and Children's Health Network

-Executive Director, Community and Family Services, Department of Human Services
+Executive Director, Inclusion and Reform, Department of Human Services

 - Ms Karen McAuley